rafaelromao/qmk_firmware/users/rafaelromao/docs/modifiers.md

 ## Standard Modifiers

 - Stantard modifiers (Shift, Ctrl, Alt, Gui) are available on the left side of the [functions layer](layers.md).
-These standard modifiers does not have one-shot or sticky behavior, so they can be used in situations were a tap or multi tap in a modifier key is required, like Shift+Shift or Ctrl+Ctrl+Ctrl, used in some IDEs or software development plugins.
+These standard modifiers does not have one-shot or sticky behavior, so they can be used in situations were a tap or multi tap in a modifier key is required.

 ## Default Mod Key